DDMJOHNM/dusk/content/artists/vexxedinmyhead.md

 John has also been working with Carlos (ODD, Humaniser) who has been remixing the tracks.

-2023 will see the release of our new EP "Apocalytic Cowboy"
+2023 will see the release of our new EP "Apocalyptic Cowboy"

 {{< image src="/vexxedep.png" alt="Hello Friend" position="left" style="border-radius: 0px; width:400px;height:400px;" >}}

 The tracklisting:

 Architypes,

 Xanthosis,